Summer Jobs in the Black Hills of South Dakota

 We are looking for people that can be committed to a vision, have impeccable integrity, enjoy people and it really helps if you love the great outdoors.
 The resort business in very diverse and complex, so flexibility and a desire to learn new things will assist with you having a great experience.

 Room and Board

 The Palmer Gulch Resort offers dormitory housing for a nominal weekly fee.
 Rooms are dormitory style with up to 12 people to a floor with 2 - 3 people per room.
 Each dorm includes a full kitchen stocked with basic cooking and eating utensils, a living room and two full baths.

 Rooms can include three twin beds, dressers, and basic bed linens.
 Basic wireless Internet access is available on the property as well as a employee computer that is hooked to high-speed internet.
 A landline telephone and basic cable is provided.

 Bi-weekly pay schedule, available housing, staff bikes, store and restaurant discounts, a the Black Hills Badlands VIP pass for free or discounted admissions throughout the Black Hills and full use of resort facilities as well as discounted family camping and lodging is available.
-A staff shuttle is available to checkout for runs to Walmart or to see the sites of the Black Hills.
+A staff shuttle is operated to Walmart or to see the sites of the Black Hills.
 We also have nightly entertainment and church services on Sunday morning.

 Getting Here and Getting Around